sofakid/Skoarcery/README.md

     !food.last )   <? plays: c ?>
     !food.choose ) <? at random ?>

-That is, the `!xxx` notation starts an interator that sticks around.
+That is, the `!xxx` notation starts an iterator that sticks around.

 # messages